How to create a strong LinkedIn profile for engineers and manufacturing specialists

 • how to write a strong headline and summary

-• how to showcase technical experience properly
+• how to showcase technical experience effectively

 • common mistakes engineers make

-• quick wins to improve visibility
+• quick ways to improve visibility

 Why LinkedIn matters for engineers and manufacturing professionals